iMissile/Self.Writing/Notes/python_lang.md

 - [How to create a reprex containing Python code from R/RStudio?](https://community.rstudio.com/t/how-to-create-a-reprex-containing-python-code-from-r-rstudio/95348)

 # 20.05.2022
-- [What’s in which Python](https://nedbatchelder.com/text/which-py.html).
+- COOL!
+[What’s in which Python](https://nedbatchelder.com/text/which-py.html).
 This is a summary of what features appeared in which versions of Python.
 Items with a star were introduced with a __future__ import.
 - [Overview of Pandas Data Types](https://pbpython.com/pandas_dtypes.html)

 # 17.05.2022